 Pesach (Passover) in Israel

 Passover is one of the three pilgrimage festivals and one of the main holidays in Israel.
 On this holiday, we celebrate how God freed the Hebrew people from slavery in ancient Egypt.
-The holiday begins on the 15th day of the Hebrew month, Nisan, and lasts seven days.
+The holiday begins on the 15th day of the Hebrew month of Nisan and lasts seven days.
+Usually, it falls at the end of March or in April.
 It is called “Pesach” because in Hebrew, “Pesach” means “passed over”.
-God passed over the houses of the Jews during the final of the Ten Plagues, because they painted lamb blood over their doorposts.
+God passed over the houses of the Jews during the final of the Ten Plagues because they painted lamb blood over their doorposts.

 On the holiday eve (called “Leil Ha-Seder”), family and friends gather and tell the story of the Exodus from Egypt, as described in the Bible.
-During the reading, there are some songs, prayers, and moments when all the people need to eat something from the table.
+During the reading, there are songs, prayers, and moments when everyone needs to eat something from the table.
 At some point, there is a feast, which includes many types of food.

 During the seven days of Pesach, Jewish people don’t eat bread or anything made from chametz, which is leavened foods made from specific grains.
-Instead of bread, we eat Matzot, which is unleavened bread made from flour and water.
+Instead of bread, we eat Matzah, unleavened bread made from flour and water.
+Some places also serve special bread that is not made from potato flour.
 You might be able to find bread in areas that aren’t all Jewish.

-On the first day of Pesach you won’t have public transportation, but afterward there will be limited transportation.
+On the first day of Pesach, there’s no public transportation, but afterward, there will be limited transportation.
+Many people travel with their families on Passover, so get ready for a lot of crowds.

 Read more >> 5 Ways to Celebrate Passover in Israel.